TIBCOSoftware/flogo/README.md

 # Project Flogo Stack

-All capabilities within the Flogo Stack have a few things in common, they all process events (in a manner suitable for the specific purpose) & they all implement the *action* interface exposed by Flogo Core.
+All capabilities within the Flogo Stack have a few things in common, they all process events (in a manner suitable for the specific purpose) and they all implement the *action* interface exposed by Flogo Core.

 Some of the key highlights of the entire stack, include: